mnemnion/loon/notes/Node.md

 ##Metamethods

+## root

+Returns the root node of the Node.

+## range

+Not all Nodes have an index, which woudl be a waste.

+Calling node.range() will return the index itself, and the range over the index which contains the node.

+It does this by calling root(), calling itself on the index, and returning the range along with the index.

 ###__call

 Calling an AST node compiles it and executes it, with the evaluator specified by the reference node.
 An AST is normally generated with a particular kind of evaluation in mind, so we attach that intention to the reference node.